Technigo/project-portfolio/README.md

 <br>

 > ‼️ PLEASE NOTE: I did not come up with this design.
 When doing my research into writing good html for screen readers almost everyone recommended (apart from the official guidelines of course) a website promoting inclusive html design components.
 This is the [LINK](https://inclusive-components.design/)
+> I also noticed that using a pseudo element to make the link work is what is expected in accessibility.
+Found [THIS](https://css-tricks.com/a-complete-guide-to-links-and-buttons/) article about that.

 <br>